 The following information applies to CME providers who have submitted an application for AAFP credit and/or received approval for AAFP credit.

 View the CME Provider Dashboard to check the status of your application.

 You may publish the official AAFP credit statement after you have received the official CME credit determination letter from the AAFP.

 The term of approval for annual series and multi-site applications is for one year from the activity’s start date.

 You must update the application by logging in to your CME Provider Dashboard and entering the additional activity dates/sites.
 After 12 months, you must submit a new application to continue to offer AAFP credit.

-AAFP credit approval does not indicate or imply endorsement, partnership, cooperation, or joint sponsorship by the AAFP.
+AAFP credit approval and/or use of the AAFP CME credit seal does not constitute permission to otherwise use the AAFP’s name, logo, trademarks or other intellectual property and does not indicate or imply endorsement, partnership, cooperation, or sponsorship by the AAFP.